-Chinese smartphones have emerged from a murky past of iPhone clones and shady software to become a new force on the global market.
-Chinese phones tend to be a lot cheaper than phones sold in the West, even accounting for import costs, but often have equally good build quality and features.
+Chinese smartphones have emerged from a murky past of iPhone clones and shady software to become a new force in the global market.
+These phones tend to be a lot cheaper than phones sold in the West, even accounting for import costs, but often have equally good build quality and features.
 There are some great Chinese phones sold officially in the US, like the OnePlus 3T and the Huawei Honor 8.
 But, there are many more you may not have heard of which are not officially sold in the US, and we've put together a list of the very best for you.